OfficeDev/office-js-docs-pr/docs/testing/ie-11-testing.md

 > Also, Internet Explorer 11 does not support some HTML5 features such as media, recording, and location.

 > [!NOTE]
-> Office on the web cannot be opened in Internet Explorer 11, so you cannot (and do not need to) test your add-in on Office on the web in Internet Explorer.
+> Office on the web cannot be opened in Internet Explorer 11, so you cannot (and do not need to) test your add-in on Office on the web with Internet Explorer.

 ## Prerequisites